microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-get-knownIssues-time-range.md

 ---
 title: "Get Known Issues by Time Range"
-description: "This function gets the known issues related to a particular product based on timeframe in the past."
+description: "This function gets the known Issues related to a particular product based on timeframe in the past."
 author: "skandula"
 ms.localizationpriority: medium
 ms.service: "windows-10"